-You just want a quality sports floor that looks great and performs perfectly for your athletes.
 But which floor grading is better to choose?
-The anxiety about cost and quality of the wood can leave an ugly feeling in your brain and stomach.
-Stop!
 Knowing the grades of maple wood flooring isn’t in your wheelhouse.
-Lucky for you, maple floor grading rules are in ours.
-The professionals at QHF can explain the differences to help you decide the best flooring option for your gym.
+Lucky for you, maple floor grading rules are in our wheel-house.
+Let’s discuss maple hardwood grade differences to help you decide the best flooring option for your gym.

 Let’s discuss which maple flooring grade is best for your gym facility.
 Here, QHF will explain what the maple floor grading rules measure and what they should mean to you.
 Once you have a better idea of the grading differences, you will feel more confident in your flooring decision.

 Maple floor grading (or any lumber for that matter!) describes the variations of minerals and grain in the hardwood.
 Naturally, milled wood will show variations in the form of darker grains, knots, etc. Since we can’t control the nature of the wood, grading rules were defined to help us sort the natural output.
 That’s about it, really!
 The grading rules refer to the natural character variations.